-Dr James Ohene-Djan has over 9 years successful teaching experience at undergraduate level within the Department of Computing at Goldsmiths College, University of London, developing, preparing and delivering courses in telecommunications, database systems, electronic commerce, computer programming and information systems.
+Dr James Ohene-Djan has over nine years' successful teaching experience at undergraduate level within Goldsmiths' Department of Computing, developing, preparing and delivering courses in telecommunications, database systems, electronic commerce, computer programming and information systems.

 In 2004 he was presented with the Goldsmiths award for the development of learning and teaching.